 Neural Pathways and the Nervous System

 Yes, that’s true, there is a definite relationship between the neural pathways in the brain and learning new skills.
 When the parasympathetic nervous system is switched on, those pathways in the brain can function well, having the flexibility they need to reinforce the new and positive behaviors.
 You are relaxed and calm in your body and able to think more clearly.
 Oxygen is flowing to your brain, you are able to breathe more deeply, be present in your body while self-aware of what is going on in your emotions.
-You respond to situations calmly.
+You can respond to situations more calmly.

 Why EFT helps us to gain EQ